 Fortunately, there's another option: Nomad.
 Yes, we're a bit biased, but hear us out.
-Nomad is for property owners who want to maximize their income and take a hands-off approach.
-We screen tenants, market your property, collect rent, handle preventative maintenance and repairs (if you want us to), and hand you a guaranteed payment every month—no questions asked.
+Nomad is for property owners who want to maximize their income and maintain involvement We screen tenants, market your property, collect rent, and hand you a guaranteed payment every month—no questions asked.

 Learn more about the differences between self-managing, property managers, and Nomad in our comprehensive article: Nomad Vs. Property Manager Vs. Self-Manager—Which to Choose?

 Going It Alone?
 Here's What to Do (Going With Nomad?
 Skip to the Next Section)